Financier Epstein pleads not guilty to U.S. sex trafficking charges involving girls

 Prosecutors who helped craft the Florida agreement included Alex Acosta, then the U.S. Attorney for the Southern District of Florida and now Trump’s Secretary of Labor.
 A spokeswoman for the Labor Department declined to comment on Sunday.

-Epstein would initially recruit victims to provide “massages,” which they would perform nude or partially nude, the indictment said.
+According to the indictment, Epstein would initially recruit victims to provide “massages,” which they would perform nude or partially nude.

 Prosecutors said the encounters would become increasingly sexual in nature, sometimes including groping and indirect contact with victims’ genitals, where Epstein would typically masturbate and ask victims to touch him while he did.